 The area remained vibrant until the 1940s and 50's boasting a diverse population, rich in culture and amenities.
 In the 1950s growth and development began to slow, as the private automobile, aging housing stock and relocation of the University of Manitoba encouraged the exodus of established families from inner-city neighbourhoods to the suburbs.
 The out migration continued at a steady rate throughout the 1960s and 1970s as people flocked to the suburbs.
 This exodus created huge changes in the West Broadway neighbourhood.
 Many families that had resided in West Broadway began to flock to the suburbs.
 This was encouraged by the growing dominance of the private car, the twinning on the Maryland Street bridge and infrastructure development which made commuting from the suburbs easier.
 Residents found that the large homes were costly to maintain and were starting to age.
-The combination of the aging housing and dominance of the private automobile placed huge pressures on West Broadway is many began to deteriorate.
+The combination of the aging housing and dominance of the private automobile placed huge pressures on West Broadway as many began to move and were replaced by a new population.
+As a result, West Broadway's housing stock began to deteriorate.
 During this period homeownership declined, larger houses were converted into multi-family dwellings, rental rates increased and little investment was made to upkeeping the aging housing stock.